February 9, 2026 | 11 min read

 Both overall and per-card utilization matter: Scoring models look at your total utilization across all cards and the utilization on individual cards.
 Having one card maxed out at 95% will hurt your score even if your overall utilization is low because you have multiple cards with zero balances.

 The fastest score boost: Credit utilization is one of the quickest levers you can pull to improve your score.
-Pay down high balances, and you could see score improvements within 30-60 days once the lower balances are reported to the bureaus.
+Pay down high balances and you could see score improvements within 30–60 days once the lower balances are reported.
 Alternatively, requesting credit limit increases (without increasing spending) automatically lowers your utilization ratio.

-Most people don't realize that credit card companies report your balance to the bureaus on your statement closing date — not your payment due date.
-This means you could pay your card in full every month and still show high utilization if you're carrying large balances when the statement closes.
-For the tactical details on optimizing payment timing to maximize your score, check out: How Credit Card Payments Actually Affect Your Credit Score (Timing Matters).
+When you pay matters: Most people don’t realize that credit card companies report your balance to the bureaus on your statement closing date — not your payment due date.
+This means you could pay your card in full every month and still show high utilization if you’re carrying large balances when the statement closes.
+Making payments throughout the month, or right before the statement closing date, keeps your reported balance low.

 3. Length of Credit History — 15% of Your Score